-- " Players are responsible for their behavior and that their equipment and uniform conform to all required and allowable standards, as defined by USA Lacrosse rules. - " Coaches are responsible for teaching their players to play by the rules of the game with sportsmanship and safety of the highest standard. - " Officials are responsible for maintaining fair and safe play by consistently enforcing the rules. - " Spectators are responsible for their role in a positive and safe play environment by demonstrating sportsmanlike conduct at all times.
+- Players are responsible for their behavior, sportsmanship on and off the field, and that their equipment and uniform conform to all required and allowable standards, as defined by USA Lacrosse rules. - Coaches are responsible for teaching their players to play by the rules of the game with sportsmanship and safety of the highest standard. - Officials are responsible for maintaining fair and safe play by consistently enforcing the rules. - Spectators are responsible for their role in a positive and safe play environment by demonstrating sportsmanlike conduct at all times.